Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 A resource URL is determined by the Microsoft Graph API entity data model.
 The prescription is outlined in the entity metadata schema ($metadata).

->  Note: To learn how interpret the entity metadata schema ($metadata), see [Understand Microsoft Graph API metadata](understand-microsoft-graph-metadata.md ).

 The path URL resource names and query parameters are case insensitive.
 However, values you assign, entity IDs, and other base64 encoded values are case sensitive.